Fireworks law in the United Kingdom: Penalties

-In Northern Ireland, fireworks offences carry a maximum fine of £5,000 or a three month prison sentence, or both.
+In Northern Ireland, fireworks offences carry a maximum fine of £5,000 or a three month prison sentence - half the sentence of assault, or both.

 Accidents and safety campaigns

 In the UK, the most common injuries are burns from hand-held fireworks such as sparklers.
 People are also injured by projectiles fired from fireworks, often due to incorrect use.
 Other issues include the dangers of falling rocket sticks, especially from larger rockets containing metal motors.

 "Shock" adverts were used in the 1970s and 80s in an attempt to restrict injuries from fireworks, targeted at young people.

+Firework Code

+In the United Kingdom, the Firework Code (sometimes Firework safety code) is the name given to a number of similar sets of guidelines for the safe use of fireworks by the general public.

+These include a thirteen-point guideline issued by the British government, a ten-point guide issued by the Royal Society for the Prevention of Accidents, a twelve-point guide from Cheshire Fire and Rescue Service, and a nine-point "firework safety code" from the London Fire Brigade.
+The first of these guidelines was published by the British government in 2008.